MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-calibration.md

 1. Turn off **When a new person uses this HoloLens, automatically ask to run eye calibration**.

 > [!IMPORTANT]
-> Please understand that this setting may adversely affect hologram rendering quality and comfort.
-If there is an immersive application that is using eye tracking, for instance text scrolling, then that feature will no longer work.
+> This setting may adversely affect hologram rendering quality and comfort.
+When you turn off this setting, features that depend on eye tracking (such as text scrolling) no longer work in immersive applications.

 ### HoloLens 2 eye-tracking technology